dennis0324/make/readme.md

-# oneline Makefile
+# online Makefile

-this repository is oneline Makefile that can be used to build C/C++ projects.
+this repository is online Makefile that can be used to build C/C++ projects.

 ## Usage